Factfile: The 1987 Great Storm

 - Storm centre pressure fell to 951 mb over the English Channel.

-- Five days before: Forecasters predict severe weather on the following Thursday or Friday.
+- Five days before: Forecasters predict severe weather for the following Thursday or Friday.

 - A few days before: Computer models suggest severe weather would only hit the English Channel and coastal parts of southern England.